page contents

 Encourage your student to take advantage of each opportunity available!

-Bonus opportunities are posted with each week's work.
+Bonus opportunities are posted throughout the year.

 5. My student has missed a lot of class and is behind (and the grade is awful).
 What can they do to fix BOTH problems?